-The proper officer shall have power at the expense of the owner of the goods warehoused in a Government warehouse, or deposited in a customs area in the occupation or use of the Government, to do all such reasonable acts as may by him respectively be deemed necessary for the proper custody and preservation of such goods, and shall have a lien on the said goods for expenses so incurred; but no such acts shall be done until the expiration of 24 hours after the owner of such goods has been notified that such acts are required, unless the proper officer shall in his discretion decide that immediate action is necessary for the proper custody or preservation of the goods as aforesaid.
+The proper officer shall have power at the expense of the owner of the goods warehoused in a Government warehouse, or deposited in a customs area in the occupation or use of the Government, to do all such reasonable acts as may by him respectively be deemed necessary for the proper custody and preservation of such goods, and shall have a lien on the said goods for expenses so incurred; but no such

-107 Importer or owner to pay cost of action taken under section 106.
+107 Importer or owner to pay cost of action taken under section 106

-The importer or owner of any such goods shall pay any expenses incurred in respect thereof under section 106 at such times and in such manner as the Controller shall either generally or in any particular case direct, and if any such expenses be not paid in accordance herewith, such goods may be sold or otherwise dealt with, and any proceeds applied as if they were goods which might be sold or otherwise dealt with under the provisions of section 116.
+The importer or owner of any such goods shall pay any expenses incurred in respect thereof under section 106 at such times and in such manner as the Customs Officer shall either generally or in any particular case direct, and if any such expenses be not paid in accordance herewith, such goods may be sold or otherwise dealt with, and any proceeds applied as if they were goods which might be sold or otherwise dealt with under section 116.

-108 Removal of warehoused goods to another warehouse.
+108 Removal of warehoused goods to another warehouse

-The removal of warehoused goods from a warehouse to any other warehouse shall be subject to such conditions as may be prescribed by regulations and to such other conditions as the Controller may direct.
+The removal of warehoused goods from a warehouse to any other warehouse shall be subject to such conditions as may be prescribed by regulations and to such other conditions as the Customs Officer may direct.

-109 Procedure on delivery.
+109 Procedure on delivery

-On the delivery of any goods for removal as aforesaid, an account containing the particulars thereof shall be transmitted by the proper officer of the port or place of removal to the proper officer of the port or place of destination, and the person requiring the removal thereof shall enter into a bond, with such security as the Controller shall require, in a sum equal at least to the duty chargeable on such goods, for the due arrival and re-warehousing thereof at the port or place of destination within such time as the proper officer may direct; and such bond shall not be discharged unless such goods shall have been produced to the proper officer and duly re-warehoused at the port or place of destination within the time directed by the proper officer as aforesaid, or unless the full duties of customs shall have been paid thereon, or unless such goods shall have been otherwise accounted for or until the full duties due upon any deficiency of such goods not so accounted for shall have been paid.
+On the delivery of any goods for removal as aforesaid, an account containing the particulars thereof shall be transmitted by the proper officer of the port or place of removal to the proper officer of the port or place of destination, and the person requiring the removal thereof shall enter into a bond, with such security as the Customs Officer shall require, in a sum equal at least to the duty chargeable on such goods, for the due arrival and re-warehousing thereof at the port or place of destination within such time as the proper officer may direct; and such bond shall not be discharged unless such goods shall have been produced to the proper officer and duly re-warehoused at the port or place of destination within the time directed by the proper officer as aforesaid, or unless the full duties of customs shall have been paid thereon as provided in section 111, or unless such goods shall have been otherwise accounted for to the satisfaction of the Customs Officer or until the full duties due upon any deficiency of such goods not so accounted for shall have been paid.

-110 Goods removed subject to warehouse regulations.
+110 Goods removed subject to warehouse regulations